Morningstar reviewing BlackRock energy fund rating

 The potential downgrade that Morningstar is considering would affect its analyst rating of the fund, a fairly recent category that is in addition to its star ratings of funds.

-In a report announcing that Morningstar was reviewing its Bronze analyst rating for the fund, analyst Rob Wherry said BlackRock has made it clear that Dan Rice is no longer involved with the day-to-day business of Rice Energy, which is now run by his sons.
+In its report announcing that Morningstar is reviewing its Bronze analyst rating for the fund, analyst Rob Wherry states that BlackRock has made it clear that Rice is no longer involved with the day-to-day business of Rice Energy, which is now run by his sons.

-Wherry also said BlackRock has stated that its increased holdings of Alpha were due to Alpha’s acquisition of Massey Energy in early 2011, a top holding for the fund.
+The report also said that BlackRock has stated that its increased holdings of Alpha was due to Alpha’s acquisition of Massey Energy in early 2011, a top holding for the fund.

 “Clear disclosure would have helped investors make better decisions about owning this fund,” Wherry wrote in his report, entitled “Stewardship issues are overshadowing this fund’s merits.”

-While there has been no evidence that shareholders were hurt by the situation, “it does raise enough concerns about stewardship and future conflicts that existing shareholders should consider other category options for their new dollars while demanding information about Rice’s dealings,” Wherry wrote.
+While there has not been evidence that shareholders were hurt by the situation, “it does raise enough concerns about stewardship and future conflicts that existing shareholders should consider other category options for their new dollars while demanding information about Rice’s dealings,” Wherry wrote in the report.

-Wherry declined to comment beyond his report until he had talked to BlackRock.
+Wherry declined to comment outside of his report until he had time to talk to BlackRock.

-A spokeswoman for BlackRock said the money manager “maintains rigorous policies and procedures to manage conflicts, including requiring employees to seek prior approval from compliance for any outside investments or business activities.”

-The spokeswoman, Bobbie Collins, added, “With respect to Dan Rice, the firm also put in place additional procedures to mitigate any potential conflict involving Rice Energy, including requiring Dan to recuse himself from all decisions involving Rice Energy’s joint venture with Alpha Natural Resources.”
+Rice and a BlackRock spokeswomen did not immediately return calls and emails seeking comment.

-Chicago-based Morningstar introduced its analyst ratings in November.
-They are designed to complement its star ratings and take into account other factors besides past performance, such as a fund’s managers, its parent company, and its stable of analysts.
+The Chicago-based firm in November introduced its analyst ratings, which are designed to complement its star ratings and take into account other factors besides past performance, such as its managers, its parent company, and its stable of analysts.

-Even though Morningstar’s analyst ratings are still new and do not yet have the same weight with investors as its star ratings, a downgrade in an analyst rating is actually more significant, said David Snowball, founder of MutualFundObserver.com, which examines and critiques the mutual fund business.
+Even though Morningstar’s analyst ratings are still new and don’t have the same weight with investors yet as its star ratings, a downgrade in an analyst rating is actually more significant, said David Snowball, founder of MutualFundObserver.com, which examines and critiques the mutual fund business.

 “The analyst ratings are probably more predictive of the performance of the fund,” he said.
 “And when the analyst rating is a source of moral judgment, it may start to stick with investors.”